sheishistoric/theatre-blog/about.md

 ---
 ## Me

 I see a lot of theatre, read a lot of plays, and sometimes I write about it.
-I want to direct an amazing show someday, mostly writing one-minute shows for now.
+I'm keeping track of all the shows I see in 2019.

 I'm currently based in Philadelphia, though my heart goes out to the Providence's theatre scene and I make it up to NYC when I can.

+You can read my professional background at [emilyesten.com](https://emilyesten.com)

 ## The Title
 "something more than real" is a lyric from "Passing Phase" in **Passing Strange** by Stew.
 IDK, I might change it.